blUeBUg200/soc-operations/README.md

 - Consistency
 - Retention

-more details on the above topics can be found [here](https://github.com/blUeBUg200/bluenightingale#pick-a-mitre-data-source)

 ### Age:I.M3 - Primary Analytics
 In this stage we will build our first set of usecases to detect anomalies around our crown jewel assets.
 Below are the few categories of usecases (feel free to add more based on your environment)